 for all $x \in \RR^n$.
-Then CPS/SiDE (\ref{SiDE-xy_app}) with $\Delta t \in (0, \overline{\Delta t} ]$ is mean-square exponentially stable and hence is also almost surely exponentially stable.
-Moreover, the cyber subsystem/numerical solution $ X(t) $ given by (\ref{EMMethod}-\ref{def-X-app}) with stepsize $\Delta t \in (0, \overline{\Delta t}]$ shares the mean-square exponential stability with physical subsystem/the SDE (\ref{SDE_app}) and hence it is also almost surely exponentially stable. \end{theorem}
+Then the CPS (\ref{SiDE-xy_app}) with $\Delta t \in (0, \overline{\Delta t} \,]$ is mean-square exponentially stable and is also almost surely exponentially stable.
+Moreover, the cyber system (\ref{EMMethod})-(\ref{def-X-app}) with $\Delta t \in (0, \overline{\Delta t} \,]$ shares the mean-square exponential stability with its underlying physical system (\ref{SDE_app}) and, hence, it is also almost surely exponentially stable. \end{theorem}